hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ## Packages hiararchy

-Самый простой вариант организации проекта такой &mdash; наш проект реквайрит композером framework и *сторонние* расширения (*"сторонними"* я называю не являющиеся частью нашего проекта), т.е. получается такая простая иерархия пакетов (репозиториев):
+Simpliest project structure is the following &mdash; our project requires framework and third party extensions with composer (I call *third party* those extensions that are not part of our project).
+So we have this simple packages (repositories) hierarchy:

-- project that has grown up from application template;
+- project that has grown up from an application template;
     - extensions;
     - framework.

-Пропускаю все промежуточные варианты организации, проверенные и отброшенные по итогам практической эксплуатации, и перехожу сразу к оптимальной иерархии, которой мы придерживаемся сейчас:
+I will not burden you with all the different variants of hierarchy that we've tried and rejected after practical operations.
+And here is the optimal hierarchy we've finally stick to:

 - *"root"*
     - plugins that are specific for this variant of project;